top of page

 Is BreathNow free?

 Many of the features of BreathNow are free, i.e. measuring heart rate, tracking blood pressure, some of the activities, heart health alerts, cardio fitness test.
 Please subscribe to our Pro version to enjoy the full functionality of the app and all activities.
 You can also sign-up for a free limited time Trial subscription and explore premium features at no cost.
-If you are not happy with the premium version of the app, you can unsubscribe at any time.
-BreathNow subscriptions are managed by Apple so if you are not fully happy with BreathNow please launch the Apple AppStore app on your iPhone and unsubscribe from BreathNow in your profile.

 How is my data used?

-Your health data are stored securely in your Apple Health or Android Health Connect accounts.
+Your health data are stored securely in either your Apple Health or Android Health Connect accounts.
 We are not sharing this data with anyone.
 If you are taking the cardio fitness test, you may choose to share your data anonymously with the University of Cambridge to contribute to heart health research.

 We are collecting anonymous data on how users use our app and use this data to fine tune the features of the app to make it better.